-To further align the interests of the Company's directors with its stockholders, the Board adopted stock ownership guidelines in 2016 applicable to the Company's directors, amended and restated as of January 1, 2021 (the "Stock Ownership Guidelines").
+To further align the interests of the Company's directors with its stockholders, the Board adopted stock ownership guidelines in 2016 applicable to the Company's directors, which guidelines were amended and restated as of January 1, 2021 (the "Stock Ownership Guidelines").
 The Stock Ownership Guidelines are as follows:

-- Each non-employee director should own an amount of shares of Vishay Common Stock equal to 5 times the value of the director's annual cash retainer, subject to a 5-year phase-in period (i.e., by January 1, 2022, or later if elected after January 1, 2017); and - Following the 5-year phase-in period, non-employee directors who do not meet the required ownership threshold would receive shares in place of the director's annual cash retainer and be subject to stock transfer restrictions until such time as the ownership threshold is satisfied.
+- Each non-employee director should own an amount of shares of Vishay Common Stock equal to 5 times the value of the director's annual cash retainer, subject to a 5-year phase-in period; and - Following the 5-year phase-in period, non-employee directors who do not meet the required ownership threshold would receive shares in place of the director's annual cash retainer and be subject to stock transfer restrictions until such time as the ownership threshold is satisfied.

-The following will be considered "owned" for the purposes of the Stock Ownership Guidelines by amending or clarifying the following guidelines:
+The following will be considered "owned" for the purposes of the Stock Ownership Guidelines:

-- All shares underlying each non-employee director's outstanding time-based restricted stock and time-based restricted stock unit awards, whether or not vested; - Shares owned outright or otherwise beneficially owned by the non-employee director, his or her spouse and minor children, and any trust for the principal benefit of those individuals; and - Shares beneficially owned, whether directly or indirectly, by any investment fund or similar entity with which the non-employee director is affiliated.
+- All shares underlying each non-employee director's outstanding time-based restricted stock and time-based restricted stock unit awards, whether or not vested; - Shares owned outright or otherwise beneficially owned by the non-employee director, his or her spouse and minor children, and any trust for the principal benefit of those individuals; and - Shares beneficially owned, whether directly or indirectly, by any investment fund or similar entity with which the nonemployee director is affiliated.